circlenaut/product-school-scraper/README.md

 1. Fork the repository or create a new branch.
 2. Make your changes.
 3. Open a Pull Request.
-We’ll review and merge as soon as possible.
+We'll review and merge as soon as possible.

 ---